rfk/www.rfk.id.au/content/about/cv/index.md

 aliases = ["/about/cv.html"]
 +++

 I am a software engineer and occasional consultant.
-I live in the <a href="http://en.wikipedia.org/wiki/Inverloch,_Victoria">seaside town of Inverloch</a> near Melbourne, Australia, where I work remotely as a Senior Software Engineer at <a href="https://harrison.ai/">harrison.ai</a>.
+I live in the <a href="http://en.wikipedia.org/wiki/Inverloch,_Victoria">seaside town of Inverloch</a>, on <a href="https://www.bunuronglc.org/">Bunurong Country</a> near Melbourne, Australia.
+I currently work remotely as a Senior Software Engineer at <a href="https://harrison.ai/">harrison.ai</a>.

 The best way to contact me is by email; use `ryan@` plus the domain of this website.